 While a lot of things have come to a halt, we still have people who can tell us what’s happening in the world.
 The nature of Premise’s crowdsourced data collection model has allowed us to continue collecting data, helping us and other organizations understand how COVID-19 is impacting their communities and businesses.
 Crowdsourcing is an effective solution for quality data collection and real-time, actionable analytics not only now but in general.

 Many companies encounter issues when it comes to data collection, like cost, speed, and availability of information; all of these existing issues are being exacerbated by this situation.
-Due to the COVID-19 pandemic data collection has become more challenging but crowdsourcing is a way to get reliable data quickly.
+Due to the COVID-19 pandemic data collection has become more challenging but crowdsourcing is a way to get reliable data quickly and.
 Being creative in how we understand how people are feeling, seeing and thinking during this time, and that is an area where Premise excels.